 Using UID files to specify hierarchies makes it easy to translate the product into other languages and to modify an application's interface without recompiling all the code implementing the application.

-For more information about UID files, see the VMS DECwindows Guide to parameter is not supported by the SET (DRM_HIERARCHY) built-in.
+For more information about UID files, see the VMS DECwindows Guide to Application Programming.

-Application Programming.